Gagan-9/Gagan-9/README.md

 ### 👋 Welcome to my GitHub Profile!

 I am a passionate and enthusiastic **B.Tech Information Technology** student at Guru Nanak Dev Engineering College, Ludhiana.
-I enjoy solving real-world problems through programming and web development.
-With a strong foundation in **frontend and backend development**, I aspire to contribute to impactful projects and continuously enhance my skills.
+Passionate about web development and problem solving.
+With a strong interest in crafting innovative solutions and building impactful digital experiences, I am eager to continuously learn, adapt, and contribute to the dynamic world of technology

----

 ### 🌟 **About Me**

 - 🎓 B.Tech in Information Technology (2021-2025), GPA: **9.20/10**